Night Stalker (TV series): Episodes

-Cancellation
+Broadcast

+Night Stalker was developed by Frank Spotnitz, one of the main writers on The X-Files.
+His previous work included co-writing "Travelers", one of two episodes of The X-Files which guest-starred Darren McGavin, who played Carl Kolchak in the original Kolchak: The Night Stalker.
+The first episode of Night Stalker was broadcast on Thursday, September 29, at 9 p.m. against CSI: Crime Scene Investigation on CBS, The Apprentice on NBC and the 2005 MLB playoffs on Fox.

-On November 13, 2005, Frank Spotnitz announced on his blog that Night Stalker was canceled.
+On November 13, 2005, Frank Spotnitz announced on his blog that Night Stalker had been canceled.
 ABC announced the official cancellation of the series that following Monday.
-Night Stalker was canceled after six episodes due to low ratings.
+Though ten episodes were produced, Night Stalker was canceled after only six episodes had aired.

-Broadcast and release

-Its first episode was broadcast on Thursday, September 29, at 9 p.m. against CSI: Crime Scene Investigation on CBS, The Apprentice on NBC and the 2005 MLB playoffs on Fox.

 The last episode to be broadcast was the first of a multi-part episode, so viewers never saw the end of the sixth story.
 However, some time after the cancellation, the seventh episode appeared on Apple's iTunes Music Store for download.
 On February 7, 2006, the final three episodes were released on iTunes.

-The Sci-Fi Channel, which frequently shows canceled network genre shows, showed all ten filmed episodes during summer 2006, starting on July 28, 2006.
-The ratings were poor on Sci-Fi Channel as well.
+All ten filmed episodes were aired on the Sci-Fi Channel in the summer of 2006.
 In 2007, the show continued in rotation on the network's weekday series marathons.

 Night Stalker has been re-run on the Chiller channel, beginning on November 3, 2007.
 In the UK the series aired in December 2007 and January 2008 on Bravo.

 In Australia, the Seven Network free-to-air station and Prime in regional areas screened the series between early June and September 2007.

-DVD release
+Home media

 Night Stalker: The Complete Series was released by Buena Vista Home Entertainment on May 30, 2006.

 The set includes all ten episodes; commentary on the episodes "Pilot" and "The Source, Part Two"; deleted scenes; a featurette entitled "A Conversation with Frank Spotnitz"; and unproduced scripts in the DVD-ROM format.